 Photo: Dr. Jean-Paul Rodrigue, 2016.

 The above photo depicts a customs fraud through product misclassification.
 In the involved customs regime, chickpeas and black eye beans in dry form are subject to a duty of 5%, while the same goods in a canned form are subject to a duty of 20%.
-The above box of canned black eye beans was however declared as dried black eye beans (paying a 5% duty as opposed to paying a 20% duty).
-This form a fraud enables an importer to be more competitive on the national market than an importer complying with customs regulations.
+The above box of canned black eye beans was, however, declared as dried black eye beans (paying a 5% duty instead of a 20% duty).
+This form of fraud enables an importer to be more competitive in the national market than an importer complying with customs regulations.
 The misclassification can even go as far as declaring cooking oil subject to a 40% duty as powdered milk subject to a duty of 2%.
-Customs fraud is more likely to take place when customs forms are paper-based as opposed to a single window where the information is filled and transmitted electronically.
+Customs fraud is more likely to occur when customs forms are paper-based instead of a single window where the information is filled and transmitted electronically.
 Therefore, trade facilitation is an important factor for a higher level of customs regime compliance and fraud avoidance.